ska-sa/katgpucbf/doc/fgpu.design.rst

 Network transmit
 ----------------
 The current transmit system is quite simple and could use optimisations.
-A separate SPEAD stream is created for each X-engine, and C++ code splits each output chunk into heaps.
+A single spead2 stream is created with one substream per multicast destination (X-engine), C++ code splits each output chunk into heaps.

 Challenges and lessons learnt
 -----------------------------